Weatherlights/Winget-AutoUpdate-Intune/README.md

 ## Where to start from here
 Take a look into the [Wiki](https://github.com/Weatherlights/Winget-AutoUpdate-Intune/wiki)...
 I just wrote some stuff together that helps you getting started.

-WinGet-Autoupdate-Configurator is also available from the Microsoft Store and can be deployed using the Microsoft Store App (new) mechanism:
+WinGet-Autoupdate-aaS is also available from the Microsoft Store and can be deployed using the Microsoft Store App (new) mechanism:

 <a href="https://apps.microsoft.com/store/detail/wingetautoupdateconfigurator/XP89BSK82W9J28"><img src="https://developer.microsoft.com/store/badges/images/English_get-it-from-MS.png" alt="Get it from Microsoft" width="280"/></a>